fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 evaluation of all the trees evaluated so far.

-When the DAG IR contains functions, instead of linear nodes, the executor evaluates the node of each tree in order.
+When the DAG IR contains functions, instead of linear nodes, the executor evaluates the nodes of each tree in order.
 Because trees are topologically sorted and nodes within them are also topologically sorted, the sequence of evaluated nodes is equivalent to the one where the DAG contains just the